zrlio/disni/README.md

 Specific implementations of these interface in DiSNI/RDMA and DiSNI/NVMf are offering extra functionality tailored to their purpose.

+### Stateful Operations

+To avoid any performance impacts that are associated with passing complex parameters and arrays through the JNI interface, the DiSNI library implements stateful method calls (SMC).
+With this approach, the JNI serialization state for a particular call is cached in the context of an SMC object and can be reused many times.
+SMC objects can also be modified, for instance when transmitting data at different offsets.
+Modifications to SMC objects are efficient as they do not require serialization.
+It is key that SMC objecs are re-used whenever possible to avoid garbage collection overheads.

 ### Programming NVMf using DiSNI

 Let's have a look at a simple client/server application using the DiSNI NVMf API.
 Here is an example of a simple NVMf server exporting a NVMe device with PCI address 0000:86:00.0.
 The server is listening on port 5050 and waits for new connections: